• Skip to primary navigation

 Visit Canmore

 You can’t just drive by the whole town of Canmore without a stop!
 This is a great place to grab something to eat.
-This is also a great place to enjoy a first taste of the Rockies by marveling at the famous Three Sisters mountains.
+This is also a great place to enjoy a first taste of the Rockies by marvelling at the famous Three Sisters mountains.
 Read our complete guide of things to do in Canmore to find the right option for you.

 Vermillion Lakes

-Another great place to stop by to stretch your legs are the Vermillion Lakes, about 2km west of Banff.
+Another great place to stop by to stretch your legs is the Vermillion Lakes, about 2km west of Banff.
 In it, you get to go on a 2km walk look where you can enjoy views of Mount Rundle as it towers over the lakes.

 Lake Louise